RobolinkInc/doc-v2/docs/codrone-edu/python/07-Sensors/26-get_colors.md

 ##### Description

-get_colors() is a getter function that accesses color data by using the default ByRobot color prediction
+get_colors() is a getter function that returns one of the 8 pre-calibrated colors (provided in the color cards).

 ##### Syntax
 ```get_colors()```<br />